JC-GGBond/JC-GGBond.github.io/source/_posts/IELTS-Speaking.md

 **温馨提示：划线内容在Paraphrase可查看同义替换

-## part 2
+## part 2(可以准备的模块，IMF方法introduction main part feelings and future)
+把题库过一遍，每个都说一遍。

-Do you think there are too many rules for children to follow, whether at school or at home?
+1.Do you think there are too many rules for children to follow, whether at school or at home?

 Absolutely，especially for Chinese children.
 Fisrt，it's obviously that there are so many rules for children.
 They must follow the timetable and schedule.Like when to attend classes and performing duty on time.
 Then, the children have regular examinations and tests.Those cause double pressure from life and peers.
 And when the children back to home, they should compliance with internal family rules.These vary according to customs and habits in different countries and regions.
 For example,In some Western countries, the elder family members believe in Christianity and say grace before meals, while such practices are rare in China.
 However, due to traditional culture and etiquette, children are expected to behave properly at home, such as not putting their feet on the coffee table or sofa, which is a common scene in the American sitcom Friends.
 In short, children have many rules to follow at both school and home.

+2.Describe an activity you enjoyed doing in your free time when you were younger

+when thinking about this question, the first activity comes to my mind is watching moives.

+My parents were quite busy during the time that I was a teenager.

+3.Describe a time when you were teaching a friend or a relative to do something.

+4.Describe an invention which is very useful in your daily life

+I'd like to talk about the new Artificial Intelligence production ChatGpt which is invented by OpenAI.

+encyclopedia,copilot.

+5.Describe a time when you lost your way.

+I'm going to tell you about that time I got lost during driving to the coastal park.